MortonArb-ForestEcology/Met_Stations/README.md

 # Scripts

-## 1_Met_Consolidation.R
+## 1_ZL6_Consolidation.R

-Purpose: To convert the raw data we receive from data loggers into consistent units and formats across plots and data loggers
+Purpose: To convert the raw data we receive from ZL6 data loggers into consistent units and formats across plots

-Inputs: Raw data from the data loggers stored in "G:/My Drive/East Woods/Rollinson_Monitoring/Data/Met Stations/Single_Plots/"
+Inputs: Raw data from the ZL6 data loggers stored in "G:/My Drive/East Woods/Rollinson_Monitoring/Data/Met Stations/Single_Plots/"

-Outputs: B127.csv, U134.csv, N115.csv, HH115.csv
+Outputs: Harmonized data csvs: B127.csv, U134.csv, N115.csv, HH115.csv

-Notes: This script should be broken into two seperate scripts for the two seperate types of data loggers as we go forward
+Notes: This script became the main script for metstations as of 07/16/2021 when all four plots had ZL6 data loggers and atmos41 sensors

-       10/29/2020 is when the onset data loggers were installed
+## 2_Met_Data_Clean.R

+Purpose: To clean the raw data we recieve from our met stations

+Inputs: Harmonized plot csv's created by script 1_ZL6_Consolidation.R (B127.csv, U134.csv, N115.csv, HH115.csv)

+Outputs: Harmonized data csvs (B127.csv, U134.csv, N115.csv, HH115.csv)

+Notes: Cleaning in this script is defined as removing impossible values (negative soil moisture) and removing measurements more than 4 standard deviations from the 2 week mean surrounding the date of measurement

-## 2_Met_File_Seperation.R
+## 3_Met_File_Seperation.R

 Purpose: To further process the sensor data into yearly and monthly csv's

-Inputs: Plot csv's created by script 1_Met_Consolidation.R (B127.csv, U134.csv, N115.csv, HH115.csv)
+Inputs: Plot csv's created by script 2_Met_Data_Clean.R (B127.csv, U134.csv, N115.csv, HH115.csv)

 Outputs: Yearly and Monthly csv's for each plot (B127, U134, N115, HH115)

-Notes: With updates this script can hopefully only work with new data
+Notes: This script is set to only add on the new data instead of creating new files for all

-## 3_Met_Summary.R
+## 4a_Met_Summary.R

 Purpose: To visualize the trends in our sensor data